 An allocation is your proportional share of the margins.
 Allocated funds do not sit in a separate account.
 These funds are invested in the cooperative.
 Allocated funds remain the cooperative's funds until they are retired.
 Only when the board decides to retire capital credits do they become available to the member.
 A retirement is the amount you receive as a credit on your statement, or as a check (if you are a former co-op member).
 It is a percentage of your allocations.
 Typically, after utilizing capital for 20 to 30 years, it is retired.

-Your equity in the co-op reduces the need for us to raise rates or borrow money to meet expenses.
+Your contribution towards the co-op’s equity helps reduce the need for us to raise rates or borrow additional money to meet expenses.
 Co-ops receive their operating funds from two sources: the amount members pay for service and bank loans.
 Lenders require that co-ops maintain a minimum equity level, which is where capital credits come into play.
 Equity levels are a measure of financial strength.
-Higher levels give lenders more confidence that a loan will be repaid and allow them to offer lower interest rates.
-Without this equity, members’ rates would be extremely high.
+Higher levels give lenders more confidence that a loan can be repaid and allow them to offer competitive interest rates.
+Without this equity, members’ rates would be much higher.

 Each year, your board of directors decides whether to retire capital credits based on the co-op’s financial health.
 Rock Energy’s ability to retire capital credits reflects the cooperative’s strength and financial stability.

 Your capital credits remain on our books until they are retired.
 That’s why it’s important to let us know of any address changes.
-This year we issued checks totaling about $360,000 to past members.
+This year we issued checks totaling nearly $300,000 to past members.

 The balance of an individual former member may be small compared to the co-op’s total operating budget, but we have thousands of former members.
 If every former member asked for and received all their equity today, Rock Energy’s costs would increase, thus impacting rates.